 LEARN TO CARE FOR POULTRY

-- for Self Sufficiency
+- For Self Sufficiency

-- as a Hobby
+- As a Hobby

-- start a small farm
+- To start a small farm

-Poultry BAG 208 is for both people wishing to work in the poultry industry and amateur enthusiasts, the course examines diet, breeding, vaccination, pests and diseases and much more.
+The course examines diet, breeding, vaccination, pests and diseases and much more.
 To get the most out of your chickens you need to know how to care for them.
-This course aims to provide you with the skills and knowledge you need to keep your chickens in optimum condition.

 Small Scale Poultry Farming